department-of-veterans-affairs/va.gov-team/products/iris/research/ava/2021-07/conversation-guide.md

 - Was the user able to successfully use the "Look Up Modal" features?

 ## **Task: Access Previous Inquiry - 7 Minutes**

-*Send the participant the link to the Figma prototype link*

-- This is a clickable prototype of your AVA dashboard after you have logged in.
+*Ensure the user is logged in.
+If they submitted the test inquiry logged out, provide a test account.*

+- If you wanted to access an old inquiry you submitted in the past, how would you do that?
+*After user navigates to the dashboard, as the follow-up questions:*

   - What information would you expect to find in your dashboard?
   - What questions do you have about the content on this page?
   - Does anything need to be explained?
   - Does anything need to be added or removed?

-- If you wanted to access an old inquiry you submitted in the past, how would you do that?

 ## **Post-Task Interview - 5 minutes**